ableinc/ScoreSystem/README.md

   status: 400,
   requestBody: {
     username: 'j0hn50n4ndjohnson',
-    name: 'Johsnon & Johnson',
+    name: 'Johsnon & Johnson Parody',
     biography: 'The official Twitter account for Johnson & Johnson.
 A global leader in healthcare.
 Parody.',
-    noteFromDeveloper: 'This is a parody account.'
+    noteFromDeveloper: 'This is a parody account with proper parody labels.'
   }
 }
 API Response:  { message: 'Successfully created new user.', status: 200 }
 ```

-## Results with ALLOW_PARODY_LABEL env variable
+## Results with ALLOW_PARODY_LABEL env variable - Free mode

 Running this, with ```ALLOW_PARODY_LABEL=true```, should result in 1 "Account creation" failures and 2 successes.
 Use this to measure against any changes you make.